 The Gilder Lehrman Institute of American History in partnership with the producers of Hamilton offers a free online history program that integrates the study of the founding era with the performing arts.
 It is available to all schools with students in grades 6–12.
 Find out more and register for this free program HERE.

 National Players offers live virtual workshops for schools and educational groups.
 These workshops are free for public schools.
 Along with workshops, video footage is available from their performances of A Midsummer Night’s Dream and As You Like It to complement the learning experience.
 Virtual workshops are scheduled in advance at a mutually convenient time to be held live.
 CLICK HERE for more information.

 WE WOULD LOVE TO HEAR FROM YOU!
 We value your voice as we explore new possibilities for bringing the arts into the lives of our youngest audience members during this time we cannot physically gather.
 We invite you to share with us your thoughts and ideas, your needs, hopes, and dreams, and those of your students too!

 The Paramount Arts Education Program provides a live educational theater experience for youth in our community, enhancing learning while fostering an appreciation, understanding and love of the performing arts.
 We have now served 208,581 students and teachers since the program’s inception in 2004.

 If you have any questions or would like more information about the Arts Education Program, please contact Cathy von Storch, Education & Outreach Manager at 434-293-1000 or email@example.com.

 CLICK HERE to view our blog post featuring highlights and memories from the 2019-20 Arts Education season at The Paramount.

-Planning for the 2020-21 Arts Education Education Program is currently underway.
+Planning for the 2021-22 Arts Education Program is currently underway.
 Please check back HERE for season updates.